Bryce-Davidson/nodejs-stream-study/README.md

 ## File structure

 The files included each serve thier own study purpose.
-At the top of each file includes running and observation instructions in order to learn about the effects and lifecycles of nodejs streams.
+The top of each file includes code running and observation instructions in order to learn about the effects and lifecycles of nodejs streams.

 ## References